JosiahkJohnson/coding-quiz/README.md

 # questions.js
 Contains the questions.
 The first, and perhaps only, quiz was provided by Inna Widener via slack.
 It's basically an array of questions stored in objects.
 I changed the answer string to be the index number of the correct answer in the answer choice array for comparisons to hopefully be easier.

+After the quiz is over, the page clears out and shows the final score.

+# score
+Score is determined by number of questions answered correctly, and at the end how much time is left.

+# timer
+The timer length depends on how long the quiz is, 15 seconds per question. every incorrect answer subtracts 10 seconds from the time left.
+Any unused time at the end of the quiz adds to the total score.

 # highscores.html
 This page will contain all of the highscores of the differant users, as well as a link back to the index page.